 - Speakers at assembly There are many successful, well-known members of the T1D community all over Australia.
 These range from vocalist, actress and TV personality Marcia Hines to AFL player Paddy McCartin, to race car driver April Welsh.
-Why not have someone local come along to inspire your students? - National Diabetes Week This initiative runs in July each year and is a fantastic opportunity to shine a spotlight on T1D and its impacts, as well as fundraise for a good cause. - Dress up or mufti day For a gold coin donation, students and staff can dress up with crazy socks, hats or even as Superheroes or scientists. - Host a sausage sizzle Hold a sausage sizzle at a school event or at lunchtime.
+Why not have someone local come along to inspire your students? - National Diabetes Week This initiative runs in July each year and is a fantastic opportunity to shine a spotlight on T1D and its impacts, as well as fundraise for a good cause. - Host a sausage sizzle Hold a sausage sizzle at a school event or at lunchtime.
 Get your local baker and butcher to support your fundraising effort by donating the bread and sausages.